HughParsonage/healthyAddress/cran-comments.md

-This is a package update, fixing the STRING_PTR issue
+This is a package update, potentially fixing the LLVM compiler warnings/errors

 ## R CMD check results